adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 #### Topic1Dialog

-`Topic1Dialog1`, like `RootDialog`, is a pure navigation dialog, showing a navigation menu with buttons that correspond to it's navigation sub-topics ("Topic 1.1", "Topic 1.2", "Topic 1.3").
-If the user clicks one of the buttons on the menu or types the navigation command, it's picked up by `NavigationScorable` and `RootDialog` will call the appropriate dialog.
-A message other than a navigation command, for "Topic 1" or one of it's sub-topics, won't be understood by the bot, so the navigation menu will be reshown.
+[`Topic1Dialog1`](Dialogs\Topic1Dialog.cs), like `RootDialog`, is a pure navigation dialog, showing a navigation menu with buttons that correspond to it's navigation sub-topics ("Topic 1.1", "Topic 1.2", "Topic 1.3").
+If the user clicks one of the buttons on the menu or types a navigation command, it's picked up by `NavigationScorable` and `RootDialog` will call the appropriate dialog to add it to the stack.
+A message other than a navigation command, for "Topic 1" or one of it's sub-topics, won't be understood by the bot, and the navigation menu will be reshown along with a "Do not understand" message.

 ````C#
     [Serializable]